j-thach000/ppp-stroustrup/NOTES.md

 - If you can't teach something then you probably defaulted to memorization and repetition.
 - Programs are just collections of instructions that manipulate data for a certain result
 - As C++ is so vast, it's important to focus on what is possible vs memorizing how to do it
-- Defining a variable is naming some region of memory and reserving it for a value
+- A declaration is a statement that gives a name to an object
+- A definition is a declaration that sets aside memory for the object
 - Assignment is giving a value to a variable
 - An uninitialized variable has no value
 - Initialization is defining and assigning the variable at the same time (via copy =, or brace {})